 Skip to main content

-The purpose of this Information Security Policy (the “Policy”) is to safeguard information belonging to Exprodo, our clients and interested parties and we aim for ISO 27001:2022 certification.
+The purpose of this Information Security Policy (the “Policy”) is to safeguard information belonging to Exprodo, our clients and interested parties, in keeping with our status as an ISO 27001:2022 accredited company.

 It is the goal of Exprodo Software to ensure that: